Last updated: May 2026 — prices verified at official provider sites. All prices USD.

 Quick Picks — Best eSIM Jamaica 2026

 - Holafly ♾️ — Best unlimited.
-Truly unlimited data on Digicel with no daily cap and no throttle anxiety. $11.90/day, dropping to $29.90 for 5 days.
+Truly unlimited data on Digicel with no daily cap. $11.90/day, dropping to $29.90 for 5 days and $36.90 for 7 days.
 Monthly subscription at $64.90 for nomads.
+88,835 Trustpilot reviews.
 Best for streamers, heavy navigators, and anyone who doesn’t want to think about data.

 - Saily 🎯 — Best budget.
 Plans from $8.99/1GB to $39.99/10GB on Digicel and FLOW combined.
+97,400+ reviews.
+3% Saily credits back on every purchase.
 Hotspot included.
-3% Saily credits back on every purchase.
 Best for short stays, cruise passengers, and cost-conscious travelers.

 If you just want the easiest option: Holafly 5-day unlimited at $29.90 — install it and you’re done.